Africa Centres for Disease Control and Prevention

 The Africa Centres for Disease Control and Prevention (Africa CDC) is a public health agency of the African Union to support the public health initiatives of member states and strengthen the capacity of their health institutions to deal with disease threats.
+It is headquartered in Addis Ababa, Ethiopia.

 The idea of an African CDC was proposed by the government of Ethiopia in 2013, during a TB/HIV special summit in Abuja, Nigeria.
 From 2013 to 2016, the modalities and statute of Africa CDC were developed, and the specialized agency was officially launched in January 2017.

-The agency is headquartered in Addis Ababa, Ethiopia.

 History

 The Africa CDC was established in 2016 by the 26th Ordinary Assembly of Heads of State and Government to improve coordination among health institutions among African Union member states in dealing with disease threats.
 African Union member states had first considered the idea of establishing a continent wide public health agency in 2013 at an AU Special Summit on HIV, Tuberculosis and Malaria in Abuja Nigeria (July 2013).
-The idea was proposed by the government of Ethiopia, then the Chair of the AU.
+The Africa Centers for Disease Control and Prevention (Africa CDC) was first conceptualized by Ethiopian diaspora physician Dr. Tesfaye M. Bayleyegn on December 3, 2012.
+The initial concept note was shared with colleagues and later with the late Dr. Frew Lemma, Advisor to the Ethiopian Minister of Health.
+Dr. Lemma subsequently presented the proposal to Dr. Kesetebirhan Admasu, then Minister of Health.
+The Ministry of Health endorsed the initiative and began coordinating with the Ministry of Foreign Affairs and senior government officials.
+In 2013 the idea was proposed by the government of Ethiopia, then the Chair of the AU.
 The Ebola epidemic in West Africa in 2014 accelerated the establishment of the Africa CDC, and also shaped perceptions of what its main purpose was to be and strengthened the importance of health emergency prevention and response.
 In July 2015, the African Union Ministers of Health meeting in Malabo had adopted the Statute of the Africa CDC, which called for fast-tracking the establishment of the institution.
 The agency was officially launched in January 2017.